 “Even looking at the way that they talk about it, the framing that’s used, even there you can see a difference from the way that prison reform is talked ...

 The Campaign for Prison Phone Justice, co-founded by the Human Rights Defense Center, has led the Federal Communications Commission (FCC) to curb some of the more egregious abuses of the prison telecom industry.
 It has also helped focus increased attention from all sources, including the media, the public and those government officials not getting kickbacks from prison phone companies.
 While it is known that the companies record prison and jail phone calls on behalf of their government collaborators, what was not known is what exactly they did with those phone recordings.
 As this month’s cover story on the leak of prison phone call data indicates, at least Securus retains all the recordings on their internal servers.

 Whether the data leak was facilitated by hackers or a disgruntled employee is unknown.
 What is known is that eavesdropping on phone calls, including calls made by prisoners to their attorneys, is apparently yet another service that the government has outsourced to private, for-profit companies.
 It’s unlikely that Securus is alone in these business practices.
-For years, prisoners and their attorneys alike have been skeptical of claims that their phone calls are not recorded by prisons and jails, and those suspicions have ...
+For years, prisoners and their attorneys alike have been skeptical of claims that their phone calls are not recorded by prisons and jails, and those suspicions have proven to ...

 In 2009, Seth Sundberg was sentenced to five years for a fraudulent $5 million tax refund.
 The former pro basketball player had managed a California mortgage office and went from a comfortable living in the real estate industry to earning $5.25 a month in the prison kitchen.
 While working in that position, Sundberg noticed a label on a box of frozen chicken that said “Not for Human Consumption.”